-The London branch of the New Helvetic For a set of the set o Mr. Henry C. Balser, who is the only Swiss Barrister-at-Law practising in England at the present time.
+The London branch of the New Helvetic Society resumed its monthly meetings after the holidays with a very pleasant dinner at the "Foyer Suisse" last week, followed by an instructive discourse on the "Inns of Court" by Mr. Henry C. Balser, who is the only Swiss Barrister-at-Law practising in England at the present time.
 While the N.S.H. generally devotes its lectures and discussions to questions of speci-fically Swiss interest - political, social, economic neally Swiss interest - political, social, economic or otherwise - it is not averse, now and then, from deviating into other fields of more general interest.
-So many of us have by direct contact, not usually of the most pleasant character, been baffled by the strangely antiquated, yet fully alive English system of jurisdiction and legal practise that Mr. Balser's lucid explanation of some of its aspects were sure to attract a con-sidurable around siderable crowd.
+So many of us have by direct contact, not usually of the most pleasant character, been baffled by the strangely antiquated, yet fully alive English system of jurisdiction and legal practise that Mr. Balser's lucid explanation of some of its aspects were sure to attract a considerable crowd.

-Following a previous exposition of the dual system of the legal profession - solicitors and barristers - the lecturer gave his heavers an account of the curious history of the Inns of Court in London and the peculiar status of the barristers, the "way they are made" or rather the way the law student graduates into the pro-fession, the difficulties they have to contend with use the proand the prospects before them.
-Perhaps the most interesting point that emerged from the lecture, and more clearly still from the lively discussion that followed, was the fact that the careful preservation of old customs and forms in the Engish legal system helps to maintain a tradition of integrity of the profession and administration of justice unrivalled or at least unsurpassed any-where else in the world.
-A comparison with con-ditions in Switzerland leads to the conclusion that the adoption of a more uniformly strict etiquette in the legal profession of our country after the English example might be a desirable thing.
+Following a previous exposition of the dual system of the legal profession - solicitors and barristers - the lecturer gave his hearers an account of the curious history of the Inns of Court in London and the peculiar status of the barristers, the "way they are made" or rather the way the law student graduates into the profession, the difficulties they have to contend with and the prospects before them.
+Perhaps the most and the prospects before them.
+Perhaps the most interesting point that emerged from the lecture, and more clearly still from the lively discussion that followed, was the fact that the careful preservation of old customs and forms in the Engpreservation of an ensuring and forms in the Eng-lish legal system helps to maintain a tradition of integrity of the profession and administration of justice unrivalled or at least unsurpassed any-where else in the world.
+A comparison with con-ditions in Switzerland leads to the conclusion that the adoption of a more uniformly strict etiquette in the legal profession of our country after the English example might be a desirable